What Is An Open Relationship Between Romantic Partners?

 Potential advantages and drawbacks to an open relationship

-Possible advantages can include:
+Possible advantages of an open relationship can include:

 • A greater sense of flexibility and sexual freedom